 How Do Cats Perceive Time?

-A study published in Polish journal Acta Neurobiologiae Experimentalis found that cats can understand waiting times.
+A study published in the Polish journal Acta Neurobiologiae Experimentalis found that cats can understand waiting times.
 The cats in the experiment comprehended the difference between waiting 5, 8, 10 and 20 seconds to eat.
 This suggests that cats do have at least some perception of time.

 In addition to this, it’s believed that cats enjoy some basic counting ability.
 That’s according to a study published in the Journal of Ethology.
 This means that your cat may acknowledge the passing of time by counting noises or sights.